aferreira44/aferreira44/README.md

 <!-- CEO at [prestd](https://prestd.com) -->

+Professional with 7 years of experience in technology, a specialist in blockchain technologies (Bitcoin, Ethereum, R3 Corda, and Quorum).
+I have a strong experience as a Full Stack Developer working with several technologies, mainly TypeScript, Python, React, also having experience with SCRUM, AWS, Linux, Git, Docker, and CI/CD tools.
+I also act as a technical leader, managing technology projects, defining software architecture, and inspiring teams to develop their full potential.

 ## What I'm working on 👨‍💻
 <!--
 [🐘: pREST](https://github.com/prest/prest) - _**PostgreSQL + REST**, simplify and accelerate development, ⚡ instant, realtime, high-performance on any Postgres application, existing or new_<br />